jlsnow301/datagrid/README.md

 Given the above example, a tableconstructor marked "editable" will require the user to type in a string name, a number age, string job, and offer a checkbox for employed.

 I'm still working on it a bit, but as of yet, it will customize the form based on the data[0]'s type.
 This creates text and number fields, checkboxes, and selections (req: "selections" in options).
+In the event where data may be empty: We can manually trigger the form to use number, boolean, selectors etc.

 `TableConstructor` has optional props: